-St. Stephen's School not offered in 2023-24 MADRID, SPAIN:
+St. Stephen's School not offered in 2024-25

+CEEB 748600

+MADRID, SPAIN:

-Colegio Santa Maria la Blanca is not registered with the NCAA SPRING TERM PROGRAMS WASHINGTON INTERN PROGRAM: English course is NCAA-certified ENGLISH REQUIREMENTS Students who are planning to play Division I or II college athletics may need to take a third term of English (or two English electives in a single term if participating in an off-campus program) in order to meet the NCAA four-year English requirement.
+Colegio Santa Maria la Blanca is not registered with the NCAA SPRING TERM PROGRAMS WASHINGTON INTERN PROGRAM: English course is NCAA-certified ENGLISH REQUIREMENTS Students who are planning to play Division I or II college athletics may need to take a third term of English (or two English electives in a single term if participating in an off-campus program) in their senior year in order to meet the NCAA four-year English requirement.
 Many public - as well as more and more private - colleges/universities also require four full years of English.
 Please refer to individual program requirements for further details.
 Please direct any questions about NCAA certification to the Director of Studies or to the College Counseling Office.